SubhaDip003/Certified_Ethical_Hacker_v13/Module 20: Cryptography /README.md

 | **Elliptic Curve Cryptography (ECC)** | 160–521 bits | Encryption, digital signatures, key exchange |
 | **ElGamal** | Variable | Encryption, key exchange |

+### DSA and Related Signature Schemes
+The Digital Signature Algorithm (DSA) is a standard method developed by NIST to create and verify digital signatures, ensuring message authenticity and data integrity.
+It’s part of the Digital Signature Standard (DSS) under FIPS 186.
+DSA uses mathematical rules and specific parameters to confirm that a message truly comes from the claimed sender and hasn’t been altered.
+It typically generates a 320-bit signature and supports key sizes from 512 to 1024 bits, making it suitable for secure and sensitive communications.

+**Processes involved in DSA:**
+- **Signature Generation Process:** The private key is used to know who has signed it.
+- **Signature Verification Process:** The public key is used to verify whether the given digital signature is genuine.

+DSA is a public-key cryptosystem, as it involves the use of both private and public keys. <br>

+**Benefits of DSA:**
+- Less chances of forgery compared with a written signature
+- Quick and easy method of business transactions
+- Fake currency problem can be mitigated considerably

+DSA Algorithm: Each entity A does the following:
+1. Select a prime number q such that 2159 < q < 2160
+2. Choose t such that 0 ≤ t ≤ 8, and select a prime number p where 2511+64t<p< 2512+64t with the property that q divides (p-1)
+3. Select a generator α of the unique cyclic group of order q in Z*p g  Z*p and then computing α = g(p−1)/q mod p until α ≠1
+4. Select a random integer d such that 1 ≤ d ≤ q-1 5.
+Compute y = αd mod p 6.
+A’s public key is (p, q, α, y); A’s private key is d.

+To sign a message m, A does the following:
+1. Select a random secret integer k, 0<k<q.
+2. Compute r=(αk mod p)mod q
+3. Compute k-1mod q
+4. Compute s=k-1{h(m) + dr}mod q, where h is the Secure Hash Algorithm
+5. A’s signature for m is the pair (r, s)

+To verify A’s signature (r, s) on m, B should do the following:
+1. Obtain A’s authentic public key (p,q,α,y)
+2. Verify that 0<r<q and 0<s<q; if not, then reject the signature
+3. Compute w = s-1mod q and h(m)
+4. Compute u1 = w*h(m) mod q and u2 = rw mod q
+5. Compute v = (αu1yu2 mod p) mod q
+6. Accept the signature if and only if v=r

+### Rivest Shamir Adleman (RSA)